sigmorphon/2021-task1/README.md

 The metric used to rank systems is *word error rate* (WER), the percentage of words for which the hypothesized transcription sequence does not match the gold transcription.
-This value, in accordance with common practice, is a decimal value multiplied by 100 (Example: 93.532).
+This value, in accordance with common practice, is a decimal value multiplied by 100 (e.g.: 13.53).
 In the medium- and low-frequency tasks, WER is macro-averaged across all ten languages.
 We provide two Python scripts for evaluation: